-Country or region Warranty period Type of Warranty Service Worldwide Parts - 1 year, labor - 1 year 1 and 2 See "Types of Warranty Service" types. for the legend and explanatio ns of warranty-service
+Country or Region of Purchase Warranty Period Type of Warranty Service Worldwide 1 year 1 and 2 See "Types of Warranty Service" for the legend and explanations of warranty-service types.

 Types of Warranty Service

 If required, IBM provides repair or exchange service depending on the type of warranty service specified for your Machine in the above table and as described below.
 Warranty service may be provided by your reseller if approved by IBM to perform warranty service.
 Scheduling of service will depend upon the time of your call and is subject to parts availability.
 Service levels are response time objectives and are not guaranteed.
 The specified level of warranty service may not be available in all worldwide locations, additional charges may apply outside IBM's normal service area, contact your local IBM representative or your reseller for country and location specific information.